bamkho/bamkho.github.io/README.md

 4. McDonalds
 5. Chick-Fil-A

-## Favorite Fast Food
+## Favorite Classes
-1. In-N-Out
+1. CSE 20
+   - One of first theory / proof based CSE course I've taken
+   - Really learned that UC college CSE courses are on another level
+   - Learned to utilize office hours
-2. Chipotle
+2. CSE 30
+   - Was a really challenging course
+     - nani
+   - Got a taste of lower level programming
-3. Raising Canes
+3. CSE 190
-4. McDonalds
+4. MGT 103
-5. Chick-Fil-A

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.